jgraham0325/land-register-api-docs/docs/api-documentation/V1.20/index.md

 {: .govuk-heading-s}

 <code>POST /geographical-areas</code>

-<code>PUT /{geographicalAreaReferenceNumber}/geographical-areas</code> (Available in upcoming release)
+<code>PUT /{geographicalAreaReferenceNumber}/geographical-areas (Available in upcoming release) </code>

 Geographical Areas allow Admins of a Highway Authority orgnanistation to divide works and records geographically for HA users (such as permit officers or inspectors).
 Organisations can have a maximum of 100 Geographical Areas.
 {: .govuk-body}

 The POST endpoint accepts a CSV file of USRNs and will create a Geographical Area containing those USRNs.
-The file must:
 {: .govuk-body}

 The PUT endpoint accepts a CSV file of USRNs and will update the Geographical Area specified by the Geographical Area Reference number in the request, with the USRNs in the file.